I'm getting this one out a little bit

 4. The dinner I mentioned

 1. Amerigo Vespucci.
-Look it up, it's a really cool ship I got to walk around on
+Look it up, it's a really cool ship I

 2. Anziano Daniels as we were headed to the station today